villeneuve/VFD/README.md

  <img src="https://github.com/villeneuve/VFD/blob/main/ScreenShots/Screenshot%202026-01-09%2010.32.31.png">

 The DialogVFD.py is more friendly, it's interactive with the user.
-You may have to install the pymodbus Python library
+You may have to install the Python Dialog library
 ```
 sudo apt install python3-dialog #Debian or derivative distributions
 ```